-Following in the wake of the carnage reaped upon Europe by WWI, German workers undertook a struggle that would prove decisive in determining the course of the entire 20th century.
-In 1923 the fledgling Comintern dispatched Victor Serge, and his peerless journalistic skills, to Berlin to expedite the German Revolution and, ultimately, the demise of capitalism.
+Following in the wake of the carnage reaped across Europe by world war, German workers undertook a struggle that would prove decisive in determining the course of the entire twentieth century.
+In 1923 the fledgling Comintern dispatched Victor Serge, with his peerless journalistic skills, to Berlin to expedite the German Revolution and write these moving reports from the battlefront.

 With Serge, you feel that.
 And he had the talent, as well as the courage, to record the changes within himself that happened along the way."